klausweiss/dotfiles/nvim/pack/default/start/nvim-tree/README.md

 let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker.
 let g:nvim_tree_hijack_cursor = 0 "1 by default, when moving cursor in the tree, will position the cursor at the start of the file on the current line let g:nvim_tree_icon_padding = ' ' "one space by default, used for rendering the space between the icon and the filename.
-Use with caution, it could break rendering if you set an empty string depending on your font. let g:nvim_tree_update_cwd = 1 "0 by default, will update the tree cwd when changing nvim's directory (DirChanged event).
-Behaves strangely with autochdir set. let g:nvim_tree_window_picker_exclude = {
+Use with caution, it could break rendering if you set an empty string depending on your font. let g:nvim_tree_symlink_arrow = ' >> ' " defaults to ' ➛ '. used as a separator between symlinks' source and target. let g:nvim_tree_update_cwd = 1 "0 by default, will update the tree cwd when changing nvim's directory (DirChanged event).
+Behaves strangely with autochdir set. let g:nvim_tree_respect_buf_cwd = 1 "0 by default, will change cwd of nvim-tree to that of new buffer's when opening nvim-tree. let g:nvim_tree_window_picker_exclude = {
     \   'filetype': [
     \     'packer',